Early Childhood Education, MA

-The Early Childhood Education (ECE) program leads to a master's degree in early childhood education and/or Colorado teacher license/endorsement in early childhood special education (ECSE) specialist.
+The Early Childhood Education (ECE) program leads to a master's degree in early childhood education.
 The program prepares leaders who will enrich the life experience of young children (ages birth to 8 years) and their families through a variety of professional roles.

 The MA in ECE includes course content in: